• Skip to primary navigation

 Jump to Recipe Print Recipe

-This vegan pumpkin bread is a delicious way to celebrate fall.
-It's bursting with sweet chocolate chips and spices, and super easy to make!
+My vegan pumpkin bread is incredibly moist, bursting with sweet chocolate chips and spices, and super easy to make!
+This easy dessert is a delicious way to celebrate fall.
 You'd never guess that it was egg-free and dairy-free!

 Jump to: